ItaiShek/AutoBackup/README.md

 	0xad12cb34;X:\Important
 	1078143446;X:\Tools\KeePassXC
 	```
-4. Creating a scheduled task. {.li-use}
+4. Creating a scheduled task.
 	1. Open the task scheduler (Click ⊞ Win+R, then type taskschd.msc and press enter).
 	2. Optional: Create a new folder named `My Tasks`.
 	3. Create a basic task by clicking `right mouse key > Create Basic Task...` or clicking in the menu `Action > Create Basic Task...`